Our Pantry - Veal & Beef Stock Recipes

 This colorful and tasty recipe is easy to put together--marinate the steaks, cook the onions and peppers, grill the steaks, and serve!
 The garnish of crumbled blue or feta cheese and chopped fresh herbs makes the dish!

-If you've only ever had baked beans from the can, your'e in for a treat: tender beans slowly simmered in our Glace de Viande with savory chunks of bacon and a simple homemade barbecue sauce stirred in.
-It's a natural with burgers, sausages, or ribs just off the grill.
+If you've only ever had baked beans from the can, your'e in for a treat: tender beans slowly simmered in our Glace de Viande with savory chunks of bacon and a simple homemade barbecue sauce stirred into the mix.
+It's a natural with burgers, sausages, chicken, or ribs just off the grill.